Mexicana de Aviación (1921–2010): Accidents and incidents

+On September 24, 1952, a man gave a bag to the flight attendant on Flight 575, saying it was for another passenger.
+The bag exploded 45 minutes into the flight, which had been delayed 40 minutes due to a shift change with another flight attendant.
+Five were injured.
+The bombers were sentenced to 40 years in prison.

+On September 9, 1959, while Fight 621 was en route to Merida, a male passenger detonated a bomb at 11,000 feet, falling to his death.
+A small fire appeared but was put out, and the plane landed at Poza Rica.

 On June 4, 1969, Flight 704 crashed near Salinas Victoria; some 20 miles north of the city of Monterrey.
 All 79 people on board were killed, including Mexican tennis star Rafael Osuna.
 The aircraft was a Boeing 727-64, with tail number XA-SEL, and was approaching Monterrey's airport.
 It had made a continuous descent in the last 5 minutes before impact.
 The pilot turned left instead of right once the aircraft passed over the Monterrey VOR, apparently not knowing his exact position at the time.